Abnercoder/learngit/readme.txt

 3TH
 4th, to delete
 add the 5th line
-creating a  new branch is quick and simple.
+creating a  new branch is quick AND simple.